Papanasam (film): Development

-After the commercial and critical success of the 2013 Malayalam film Drishyam directed by Jeethu Joseph and starring Mohanlal, several regional producers approached the makers for remake rights.
+After the critical and commercial success of the 2013 Malayalam film Drishyam directed by Jeethu Joseph and starring Mohanlal, several regional producers approached the makers for remake rights.
 A Tamil version was planned to be jointly produced by Suresh Balaje, George Pius of Wide Angle Creations, Rajkumar Sethupathi and Sripriya Rajkumar of Raj Kumar Theatre.
-The team subsequently signed on Kamal Haasan in late January 2014, to enact the leading role after successful negotiations, with Jeethu Joseph choosing to direct the Tamil version himself.
-Jeethu said that Rajinikanth was initially approached to do the lead role and although he was interested to take up the role, he had doubts regarding a few scenes and how they would appeal to his fans.
-The pair then chose to alter the storyline to feature a Hindu family from Papanasam instead of Christian Keralite's, to make it familiar with Tamil audiences.
+The team subsequently signed on Kamal Haasan in late January 2014, to enact the leading role after successful negotiations, with Jeethu choosing to direct the Tamil version himself.

+Jeethu said that Rajinikanth was initially approached to do the lead role and although he was interested, he had doubts regarding a few scenes and how they would appeal to his fans.
+Jeethu and Haasan then chose to alter the storyline to make it familiar with Tamil audiences.
 Jeethu further said that the Tamil version had been made "more emotional" since Kamal Haasan felt that Tamil audiences like to be "emotionally piqued".
 In August 2014, the film was reported to be titled Papanasam.
 Pranav Mohanlal joined the team as an assistant director during the film's first schedule.
-Jeyamohan was selected to write the dialogues for the film.
-Noted writer/ director Sukawho is known for his characteristic Tirunelveli based short story series called 'Moongil Moochu' that was published in Ananda Vikatan trained Kamal Hassan to speak in Tirunelveli accent.
+B. Jeyamohan was selected to write the dialogues.
+He revealed that Suka, known for his Tirunelveli-based short story series "Moongil Moochu" that was published in Ananda Vikatan trained Hassan to speak in the Tirunelveli accent.

 Casting

-Several actresses were considered and approached for the leading female roles, before the team made a final decision.
-Simran was reported to have signed the film, though she later stated that she was not working in the film.
-Nadhiya, Sridevi, and Abhirami were also considered for roles in the film.
-Joseph confirmed that Sridevi was not part of the project and that the team would make the official announcements as soon as the cast and crew were finalized.
-Kamal Haasan's partner Gautami was later confirmed to play Meena's role from the original in June 2014, marking her comeback to acting after a sixteen-year sabbatical.
-Asha Sarath was chosen to reprise her role as a police officer from the original version, while Kalabhavan Mani would portray Kalabhavan Shajon's role from the original.
-Niveda Thomas was signed on to play the elder daughter of the lead pair, while child artiste Esther Anil was also added to the cast, reprising her role from the original as well.
-Anant Mahadevan was selected to play the role of Siddique from the Malayalam version.
+Haasan's partner Gautami was confirmed to play Meena's role from the original in June 2014, marking her comeback to acting after a sixteen-year sabbatical.
+Asha Sarath was chosen to reprise her role as a police officer from the original version.
+Niveda Thomas, who was supposed to act in Drishyam as the elder daughter of the lead pair but could not due to her examinations, was signed on to play the role in Papanasam, while child artiste Esther Anil was also added to the cast, reprising her role from the original.
 Roshan Basheer was also selected to reprise his role as Varun from the original.
+Sree Raam joined in the role of the protagonist's cable assistant after being recommended by one of the film's assistant directors.